Menu

 Prizes

-One lucky winner each season will receive £100 supermarket voucher in the grand prize draw, whilst 5 runners up will win smaller prizes for each trail – such as t-shirts, STEAM family passes, walking books, GWR rail voucher and food hampers.
+One lucky winner each season will receive £100 supermarket voucher in the grand prize draw, whilst 5 runners up will win smaller prizes for each trail – choosing from t-shirts, STEAM family passes, walking books, GWR rail voucher and plush soft toys.

 The Trails